Morgannjaw/WebAssemblyTuto/README.md

 ```
 And just like that, you’ve created a Rust console application that hosts a WebAssembly module

-#### References:
+### References:

-[^1]: Fullstack Labs.
+1. Fullstack Labs.
 Luis Hernandez [What is WebAssembly And What is it Used for?](https://www.fullstacklabs.co/blog/what-is-webassembly)
-[^2]:	Eric Elliot, “What is web assembly?”
-[What is WebAssembly - The dawn of a new Era](https://medium.com/javascript-scene/what-is-webassembly-the-dawn-of-a-new-era-61256ec5a8f6) June 19 2015
+2. Eric Elliot, “What is web assembly?”
+[What is WebAssembly - The dawn of a new Era](https://medium.com/javascript-scene/what-is-webassembly-the-dawn-of-a-new-era-61256ec5a8f6) June 19 2015.
-[^3]: Kevin Hoffman, “ Programming web assembly with Rust” Pragmatic Programmers
+3. Kevin Hoffman, “ Programming web assembly with Rust” Pragmatic Programmers.